-The Broker Application Development perspective is the default perspective that is displayed the first time that you start the Message Brokers Toolkit.
+The Broker Application Development perspective is the default perspective that is displayed the first time that you start the Message Broker Toolkit.
 Application developers work in this perspective to develop and modify message sets and message flows.
+You can also import relational database schemas for ESQL content assist and validation, and interact with databases using the Data Project Explorer view and Database Explorer view.
 The figure above shows the Broker Application Development perspective with a message flow open in the Message Flow editor.